helgoboss/helgobox/doc/user-guide.md

 - **Compartment parameters:** This shows all parameters of the current compartment (you know, the ones that can be used for conditional activation and `<Dynamic>` selector expressions) and makes it possible to customize their names.
   This is practical because it's completely up to you how to put these parameters to use.
 Perfect for preset authors:
-  The parameters are saved together with the compartment preset.
+  The parameter names are saved together with the compartment preset.
+Parameter values will be reset whenever you load a preset (just the ones in that compartment).
 - **Log debug info:** Logs some information about ReaLearn's internal state.
 Can be interesting for investigating bugs or understanding how this plug-in works.
 - **Send feedback now:** Usually ReaLearn sends feedback whenever something changed to keep the LEDs